 As most of our readers know, DMAA is nowhere near the same ballpark as drug like ecstasy.

-The courts saw through this, and due to Dr. Rusyniak’s inexperience with DMAA and reliance on the other two non-credible witnesses above, they deemed his testimony unreliable as well, and rejected the entirety of his argument on causation.
+The courts saw through this, and due to Dr. Rusyniak’s inexperience with DMAA and reliance on the other two less-credible witnesses above, they deemed his testimony unreliable as well, and rejected the entirety of his argument on causation.

 Ultimately, with the three medical expert witnesses all having their testimonies thrown out and overruling the objections filed, the judge then dismissed the case in early 2016.

 Obvious disclaimer with all stimulant supplements

 Now, this is not to say that everyone should go and take stimulants.
 DMAA was ultimately banned from dietary supplement ingredients.
 Stimulant-based workout supplements are for experienced users who are perfectly healthy, train in controlled environments, and use conservative doses according to the label.

 Although we have a long ways to go in terms of compliance and quality assurance in this industry, this case vindicates USPLabs in some ways, who has seen quite a bit of trouble due to this kind of media attention.